JavaanseHZ/pulumi-aws-lambda-infra/README.md

 Access to the google translate endpoint api key is configured via pulumi and injected as an AWS secret variable into the AWS lambda.

+### Stages

+The setup is currently has a dev stage.

+A prod stage could be configured to e.g. use different versions.

 ## Application

 ### Python (AWS Lambda)